WHO wants HIV patients treated sooner to save lives, halt spread

 MSF welcomed the new guidelines but cautioned that the money and the political will to implement them was also needed.

 “Now is not the time to be daunted but to push forward,” MSF president Unni Karunakara said in a statement.
-“So it’s critical to mobilise international support... including funding for HIV treatment programmes from donor governments.”
+“So it’s critical to mobilize international support... including funding for HIV treatment programs from donor governments.”